frePPLe/frepple/doc/user-guide/modeling-wizard/concepts.rst

 .. image:: _images/modelling-2.png
    :alt: Modeling - Buffer

-**Flow**

-Operations consume and produce material through flows.
+**Operation materials**

+Operations consume and produce material.
+Operation materials define an association between an item (either produced or consumed) and an operation.

-A flow defines an association between the operation and a buffer.
-Flows thus represent the Bills of Material (aka BOM) and Bills of Distribution (aka BOD) in your model.
+They therefore represent the Bills of Material (aka BOM) in your model.

+When the item is consumed, the quantity should be negative.
+When the item is produced, the quantity should be positive.

-There are 2 types of flows:
+There are 2 types of operation materials:

-* start: Flows happening at the start of the operation.
+* start: The consumption/production occurs at the start of the operation.
 These are normally consuming material and have a negative quantity.

-* end: Flows happening at the end of the operation.
+* end: The consumption/production occurs at the end of the operation.
 These are normally producing material and have a postive quantity.

 | Example:
-| Operation 'Make product X' has 3 flows.
+| Operation 'Make product X' has 3 operation materials.
-| A first flow to consume 1 units of a buffer 'Part A' at the start of the
+| A first operation material to consume 1 units of item A at the start of the
   operation.
-| A second flow to consume 2 units of a buffer 'Part B' at the start of the
+| A second operation material to consume 2 units of item B at the start of the
   operation.
-| And finally a third flow to model the production of 1 unit of 'product X'
+| And finally a third operation material to model the production of 1 unit of X
   when the operation finishes.

 .. image:: _images/modelling-3.png
    :alt: Modeling - Buffer

-**Load**
+**Operation resources**

-Operations also require capacity, which is modelled through loads.
-Capacity is available in resources and a load defines an association between the operation and a resource.
+Operations also require capacity.
+Capacity is available in resources and operation resources define an association between the operation and a resource.

 | Example: